lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     fix myshk gH2O shake 1.0e-4 200 0 b 1 a 1
     fix myrct all recenter NULL NULL INIT

+..  container:: justify

     The main difference with the equilibration step, so far, is the use of temp/partial 0 1 1.
-This is meant to exclude the x coordinate from the thermalisation, since a large velocity will be imposed along \\(x\\).
-Another difference is the change_box, used to reduce a little the amount of vacuum along \\(z\\).
+This is meant to exclude the x coordinate from the thermalisation, since a large velocity will be imposed along x.
+Another difference is the change_box, used to reduce a little the amount of vacuum along z.

-Then, let us cancel the forces along \\(x\\) on each walls, and set the value of the velocity along \\(x\\):
+    Then, let us cancel the forces along x on each walls, and set the value of the velocity along x:

 ..  code-block:: bash
    :caption: *to be copied in Shearing/input.lammps*